 - Funding Results 2016-17

-The OCDE has subcontracted with the Schoolwide Integrated Framework for Transformatiom (SWIFT) Technical Assistance Center at the University of Kansas and the Butte County Office of Education (Butte COE) to partner with the SUMS effort.
-The Butte COE will share professional learning resources through My Digital Chalkboard, as well as engage rural areas of the state to support their unique needs.
+For the first two funding phases of the SUMS grant, the OCDE subcontracted with the Schoolwide Integrated Framework for Transformation (SWIFT) Technical Assistance Center at the University of Kansas and the Butte County Office of Education (Butte COE) to partner with the SUMS effort.
+The Butte COE shares SUMS professional learning resources through My Digital Chalkboard, and engages rural areas of the state to support their unique needs.
 SWIFT is a technical assistance center that builds school capacity to support all students both academically and behaviorally.
 The SWIFT staff supports the SUMS grant by providing technical assistance and professional learning opportunities to participating LEAs.

-The OCDE will provide subgrants to LEAs to engage them in a process to assess their strengths, coordinate supports to their Local Control and Accountability Plans (LCAP) and align their MTSS efforts with the eight state priorities.
-The OCDE is distributing the grant funding into three separate cohorts with up to $6,000,000 being awarded in each round of applications.
-For more information on applying for these funding opportunities, visit the OCDE’s RFA Web page .
+The OCDE has provided subgrants to LEAs to engage them in a process to assess their strengths, coordinate supports to their Local Control and Accountability Plans (LCAP) and align their MTSS efforts with the eight state priorities.
+The OCDE has distributed the grant funding into three separate cohorts with up to $6,000,000 awarded in each round of applications.

 ISABS/SUMS Legislative Reports